codebravotech/cents-of-self/README.md

 ## Run Locally

 1. Launch Docker Desktop
-2. Install all dependencies for framework: Run `yarn install_deps` from the project root directory.
-3. Run the docker-compose network: Run `docker-compose up` from the project root directory.
+2. Run the docker-compose network: Run `docker-compose up` from the project root directory.
+(This will install all deps inside the service containers)
-4. Open localhost:5173 in a browser window
+3. Open localhost:5173 in a browser window

 ## Key Technologies Used